Last Updated on February 12, 2021 by Tina

 Chiang Rai, Thailand

-After doing the two days slow boat journey and crossing the border, I and the Taiwanese girl I met spent the night in Chiang Kong, Thailand.
+After doing the two days slow boat journey and crossing the border, I and the Taiwanese girl I met at the hostel spent the night in Chiang Kong, Thailand.
 The following day, we took a mini-bus to Chiang Rai.
 From Chiang Rai, she went on to travel to Bangkok while I stayed in Chiang Rai for 3 days.

 On my first day in Chiang Rai, I just stayed in the hostel and went out at night to check out the Golden Clock Tower and the night market.
 On my second day, I visited the White Temple and the Blue Temple.
 I walked for almost an hour to the Blue Temple because after dropping my postcards at the post office, I didn’t want to walk back to the bus station.

 On my third day, I visited an elephant sanctuary, the Elephant Valley Thailand.
 You can read about my experience visiting an elephant sanctuary here.
 In the afternoon I took the bus to Chiang Mai.

 Chiang Mai, Thailand

 Although Luang Prabang was my favorite place, Chiang Mai was the most special.
 Andreu came to visit me there and we spent three days exploring Chiang Mai on a motorbike.
 We visited Wat Chedi Luang, Wat Phrathat Doi Suthep, Wat Phan Tao, Wiang Kum Kam, and the night market.
 We also watched a live Muay Thai fight at the Chiangmai Boxing Stadium.
 Though we didn’t have good food there (we weren’t very good at picking restaurants in Chiangmai), we had really nice cheesecakes.

 I arrived in Chiang Mai before Andreu and while waiting for him, I went to the train station to buy a ticket to Bangkok.
 From the train station, I walked a few meters to the post office.